gianstk/securityDoorKnob/README.md

 # securityDoorKnob
-A personal project for a cool doorknob inside your room by having a facial recognition built into the doorknob.
+A cool doorknob inside your room by having a facial recognition built into the door lock.

 ## What is this?
 It is a cool doorknob
 Who needs a key? while we all have a unique face.
 This is my small experiment to build a housing security system.
 There are several security notes i wrote on this [blog (tumblr)](https://sectrakul.tumblr.com/) including the progress of making this project and other security related blogs.